CholiRat/Caso-2-PromptSales/README.md

 Check the [azure configuration for sql databases](kubernetConfig/azure-config.yaml)

 For more information about Geo-replication, visit: [Active-Geo-replication](https://learn.microsoft.com/en-us/azure/azure-sql/database/active-geo-replication-configure-portal?view=azuresql&tabs=portal)

+For information about replication in Azure Cosmos DB visit: [Distribute your data globally with Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/distribute-data-globally)

 On another note, AKS will assure replication and failover using K8s a LoadBalancer and HPA.